sora-xor/sora2-network/README.md

 ```

 ```
-# Automatic run of local test net by script for a given commit
+# Automatic run of local testnet by script for a given commit
 make a397f7451d80205abf5e535ecee95073ad49e369
 ```